 - Plead guilty at court with an explanation

 - Book a resolution meeting with a Prosecutor

 One way or another, it is important that you choose one of the options listed on your ticket.
 Not surprisingly, legal problems tend to become worse the more you ignore them.
 Your ticket will generally list 15 days from the date that you received the offence with which to respond to the court.
 If you have gone beyond this 15 day period, don’t panic.
 Contact our office and speak with one of our staff.
 Many jurisdictions in Ontario will permit filing your case with the court beyond the 15 day period.
 Failing that, there are other legal avenues that can be discussed.

 If you do fail to file within the allocated period of time for your specific jurisdiction, you will be convicted for having failed to respond to the court.
 The court will then set a period of time by which your fine must be paid.
 This could be as little as 7 days, possibly a month, it is at the discretion of the Justice of the Peace that deals with your conviction.

 A Notice of Fine and Due Date would then be mailed to you with the details of your conviction, fine amount, and payment due date.
-Failing to pay your fine will result in your driver’s licence being suspended.
+Failing to pay your fine will result in your driver’s license being suspended.
 This situation could be made worse due to the court having an out of date mailing address for you, Canada Post labour strikes or delays, or you having received but not opened your mail.
-Whether or not you receive and open your Notice of Suspension, your licence is suspended.
-Driving on that suspended licence, knowingly or not, can result in being charged with driving under suspension by the police.
+Whether or not you receive and open your Notice of Suspension, your license is suspended.
+Driving on that suspended license, knowingly or not, can result in being charged with driving under suspension by the police.